 Some of them take a little planning but the time you spend is WORTH it, you’ll be saving money and that is what you need right now.

 You can save a lot of money if you avoid buying any food items that are already prepared, like food from a restaurant or a prepackaged food from the market.

 Instead, cook more at home.
 When you buy a prepared meal, you are paying for labor, packaging, advertising, and other costs.

 The ingredients actually cost very little.
 Why not just pay for the ingredients and prepare the food yourself?

-You get multiple times more food for the same amount of money you would spend on prepared meals.
+When you cook from scratch you get multiple times more food for the same amount of money you would spend on prepared meals.

 - Make your own coffee and take a hot drinks flask to work.